 However, before we discuss them, let us introduce you to the salient features of the McDonald's logo design.

-The McDonald's logo is symbolic of the arches that were the substance of the newly-constructed architecture of the first franchised restaurant in 1952.
+The McDonald's logo is symbolic of the golden arches that were the substance of the newly-constructed architecture of the first franchised restaurant in 1952.

 After Ray Kroc took over the business in 1961, he incorporated the two arches to form the new McDonald's logo that looked like the letter “M”.